tc39/proposal-smart-pipelines/readme.md

 #### Tacit error capture
 With this smart-pipe proposal only, all `try` statements’ `catch` clauses would prohibit the use of `#` within their bodies, except where `#` is inside an inner pipeline inside the `catch` clause.
-[TO DO: Link to sections explaining these inner block rules.]
+[TODO: Link to sections explaining these inner block rules.]

 With another, future proposal, all `catch` causes would implicitly bind